-of beds of yellow and red clay, with accompanying sands of tertiary formation, and, at the depth of forty feet, I observed a large fossil tree converted into lignite, the concentric rings of annual growth being visible.
-Receding from the granitic rocks, six or eight miles still farther to the southeast, I found at Brown Mountain, a bluff on the Oemulgee River, and at other places in the neighborhood, a great many siliceous casts of fossil shells and corals, and among others a large nautilus, the whole indicating that these beds of cherty sandstone and impure limestone belong to the Eocene period.
+lignite, the concentric rings of annual growth being visible.
+Receding from the granitic rocks, six or eight miles still farther to the south-east, I found at Brown Mountain, a bluff on the Ocmulgee river, and at other places in the neighbourhood, a great many siliceous casts of fossil shells and corals, and among others a large nautilus, the whole indicating that these beds of cherty sandstone and impure limestone belong to the Eocene period.

-As there is much kaolin in this series of chert and burr-stone strata, I have little doubt that the petrifaction of fossil-wood, and of shells and corals, has taken place in consequence of the decomposition of the imbedded felspathic rocks and crystals of felspar, taking place simultaneously with the putrefaction of the organic bodies.
+As there is much kaolin in this series of chert and burr-stone strata, I have little doubt that the petrifaction of fossil wood, and of shells and corals, has taken place in consequence of the decomposition of the imbedded felspathic rocks and crystals of felspar, taking place simultaneously with the putrefaction of the organic bodies.
 The silex, just set free from its chemical combination in the felspar, would replace each organic particle as fast as it decayed or was resolved into its elements.

-From Macon I went to Milledgeville, twenty-five miles to the northeast, the capital of Georgia.
-Instead of taking the direct road, we made a detour, going the first thirty miles on the Savannah railway, to a station called Gordon, where we found a stage-coach ready to drag us through the deep sands of the pinebarrens, or to jolt us over corduroy roads in the swamps.
-As we were traversing one of the latter, at the rate of half a mile an hour, I began to contrast the speed of the new railway with stage traveling.
+From Macon I went to Milledgeville, twenty-five miles to the north-east, the capital of Georgia.
+Instead of taking the direct road, we made a detour, going the first thirty miles on the Savannah railway, to a station called Gordon, where we found a stage-coach ready to drag us through the deep sands of the pine-barrens, or to jolt us over corduroy roads in the swamps.
+As we were traversing one of the latter, at the rate of half a mile an hour, I began to contrast the speed of the new railway with stage-travelling.
 Our driver maintained that he could go as fast as the cars.
 "How do you make that out?" said I. "Put a locomotive," he replied, "on this swamp, and see which will get on best.
-The most you can say is, that each kind of the road."
+The most you can say is, that each kind of vehicle runs fastest on its own line of road."

-We were passing some cottages on the way-side, when a group of children rushed out, half of them white and half negro, shouting at the full stretch of their lungs, and making the driver fear that his because would be scared.
-They were not only like children in other pater of the world, in their love of noise and mischief, but were evidently all associating on terms of equality, and terarge nual x or untting long tone ompar, anic n in derect Said a inenile vith fast ıt a get uns oup outfear hilnis-

-. had not yet found out that they belonged to a different caste in One of our passengers was a jet black youth, about ten years old, who got down at a lone house in the woods, from the door of which two mulatto boys a year or two younger ran out.
-There was much embracing and kissing, and mutual caressing, with more warmth of manner than is usually shown by the We were glad to see the white mistress of the house, probably the owner of them and their parents, looking on with evident pleasure and interest at the scene.
+We were passing some cottages on the way-side, when a group of children rushed out, half of them white and half negro, shouting at the full stretch of their lungs, and making the driver fear that his horses would be scared.
+They were not only like children in other parts of the world, in their love of noise and mischief, but were evidently all associating on terms of equality, and had not yet found out that they belonged to a different caste in society. of our passengers was a jet black youth, about ten years old, who got down at a lone house in the woods, from the door of which two mulatto boys a year or two younger ran out.
+There was much embracing and kissing, and mutual caressing, with more warmth of manner than is usually shown by the whites.
+We were glad to see the white mistress of the house, probably the owner of them and their parents, looking on with evident pleasure and interest at the scene.